nedap/deidentify/README.md

 There are currently three taggers that you can use:

-   * `deidentify.taggers.DeduceTagger`: A wrapper around the DEDUCE tagger by Menger et al. (2018, [code](https://github.com/vmenger/deduce), [paper](https://www.sciencedirect.com/science/article/abs/pii/S0736585316307365))
+   * `DeduceTagger`: A wrapper around the DEDUCE tagger by Menger et al. (2018, [code](https://github.com/vmenger/deduce), [paper](https://www.sciencedirect.com/science/article/abs/pii/S0736585316307365))
-   * `deidentify.taggers.CRFTagger`: A CRF tagger using the feature set by Liu et al. (2015, [paper](https://www.sciencedirect.com/science/article/pii/S1532046415001197))
+   * `CRFTagger`: A CRF tagger using the feature set by Liu et al. (2015, [paper](https://www.sciencedirect.com/science/article/pii/S1532046415001197))
-   * `deidentify.taggers.FlairTagger`: A wrapper around the Flair [`SequenceTagger`](https://github.com/zalandoresearch/flair/blob/2d6e89bdfe05644b4e5c7e8327f6ecc6b834ec9e/flair/models/sequence_tagger_model.py#L68) allowing the use of neural architectures such as BiLSTM-CRF.
+   * `FlairTagger`: A wrapper around the Flair [`SequenceTagger`](https://github.com/zalandoresearch/flair/blob/2d6e89bdfe05644b4e5c7e8327f6ecc6b834ec9e/flair/models/sequence_tagger_model.py#L68) allowing the use of neural architectures such as BiLSTM-CRF.
 The pre-trained models below use contextualized string embeddings by Akbik et al. (2018, [paper](https://www.aclweb.org/anthology/C18-1139/))

 All taggers implement the `deidentify.taggers.TextTagger` interface which you can implement to provide your own taggers.

 ### Tag Set

-A `deidentify.taggers.TextTagger` has a `tags` property that can be used to get the supported tags.
-Example: the FlairTagger tagger in above demo has following tags:
+Use the `TextTagger.tags` to get a list of supported tags.
+For the `FlairTagger` in above demo this looks as follows:

 ```py
 >>> tagger.tags